Portland Aquarium (art installation): Reception

 Lizzy Acker of The Oregonian said Portland Aquarium is "arguably [Bennett's] best" project to date, as well as his "most polished and most immersive work yet".
-She wrote, "It takes what he was already good at – cartoon creatures in magical spaces – and supercharges it, in the center of town...
-It's working so well that it feels a little bit like Disneyland, right off a MAX line."
-Acker appreciated the animated components and the meditative mood, writing: "the best thing about the aquarium is the sense of calm you can feel when you walk through the rooms and habitats and let the soundscape and the lights of Bennett Bay wash over you".
-She also opined, "The Portland Aquarium may not be a coffee shop or a cellphone store.
-But it's something weirder, sillier and better.
-And that might be just what Portland needs."
+She wrote that he uses cartoon creatures and "supercharges it", adding that "it's working so well that it feels a little bit like Disneyland".
+Acker appreciated the animated components and the meditative mood, writing about its sense of calm induced by the sights and sounds of the exhibit's habitats.
+She also opined that it is "just what Portland needs", calling it "weirder, sillier, and better" than previously housed businesses.
+Meg Asby of PDX Parent called the field guide "fun and engaging", as well as "a standout piece on its own".
+She wrote, "Adults and kids alike will totally geek out over it.
+I cannot recommend it enough."
 Racket Magazine described the cartoon illustrations in the field guides as "delightfully weird" and said of the exhibit:

-There's also a message here — woven into the fun, layered in between the puns and giant seagulls — about reconnecting with your community.
 As adults, making friends is harder than it used to be.
 But at Bennett's installations, the barriers drop.
 Conversations start.
 Kids teach their parents about cassowaries.
 Grown-ups laugh at bad jokes hidden on a wall.
 People slow down and just begin to absorb the world around them.
 Whether you're a kid, a kid-at-heart, or just someone in desperate need of a serotonin boost, this underwater world is the kind of place Portland didn't know it needed — but Mike Bennett absolutely knew we deserved.